Skip to main content

 history.log[0]; // { snapshot: 0, timestamp: ... }

-Besides log, the returned object contains undo and redo functionality.
+Besides log, the returned object contains undo, redo, and clear functionality.

 <script lang="ts">